aronwoost/gemini-test-repo/.gemini/styleguide.md

 ### If there is exactly one commit (regardless of whether it aligns):
 ```
-### ✅🗜️ PR has one commit, please squash and merge.
+### ✅🗜️ PR has one commit, please "Squash and merge".
 ```

 ### If there are multiple commits and all align: